 Many major banks offer secured credit cards.
 Two notable exceptions: Chase does not offer a secured credit card and neither does American Express.

 Below we offer a list of secured credit cards currently on the market.
-While the interest rates and fees vary slightly, most secured card products are very much the same.
+While the interest rates and fees vary slightly, most secured card products are very similar.

 - Capital One Secured MasterCard – You put down a deposit of at least $49, $99, or $200 (Capital One determines this minimum deposit based on your credit history), and you get a credit line of at least $200, which you can increase by depositing more.
 After the minimum deposit, you can deposit more money to increase your credit line.
 For example, if you want a $500 credit line, you’d have to deposit another $300 in order to get the bigger credit line.
-Has a high 24.99% interest rate.
+Has a high 24.99% interest rate but no annual fee.

 - Discover It Secured Credit Card – Deposit between $200 and $2500 and your deposit amount becomes your credit limit.
 Unlike most secured cards, this one gives you rewards — you get 1% cash back on all purchases, and 2% cash back on restaurant and gas purchases (on up to $1000 in combined gas/restaurant purchases per calendar quarter).
-Has a pretty high 23.24% interest rate.
+Has a pretty high 23.99% interest rate but no annual fee.

 - Wells Fargo Secured Visa – Deposit anywhere from $300 to $10,000 in a collateral account and your credit line is the same as that deposit.
 You must have a Wells Fargo checking or savings account established in order to transfer money into the secured card’s collateral account.
-In addition to the security deposit, this card has a $25 annual fee and an 19.24% interest rate.
+In addition to the security deposit, this card has a $25 annual fee and a 20.24% interest rate.

 ++ Indicates that this site receives compensation when you are approved for this card.